Pony.ai: Financing

 In January 2018, Pony.ai completed a $112 million Series A round co-led by Morningside Venture Capital and Legend Capital with seed round lead-investor Sequoia China and investor IDG Capital also participating in the round, alongside Hongtai Capital, Legend Star, Puhua Capital, Polaris Capital, DCM Ventures, Comcast Ventures and Silicon Valley Future Capital.

 In February 2020, Toyota invested $400 million in the company as part of a funding round of $462 million.
 Toyota previously announced that it was working with Pony.ai to test self-driving cars on public roads in Beijing and Shanghai.

 In 2020, the company had a valuation of $5.3 billion.

 The company intended to go public on the New York Stock Exchange via an SPAC route.
 However, in 2021, the company suspended its plans due to Chinese regulators.

 In October 2023, Pony.ai received $100 million from Neom, Saudi Arabia, to develop, manufacture and deploy autonomous vehicles and smart infrastructure in Neom and the MENA region.
 The agreement includes the establishment of a regional R&D and manufacturing headquarters.

 In November 2024, Pony.ai held its initial public offering (IPO) and became a listed company on the Nasdaq raising $260 million.
 This is one of the largest IPOs in the United States stock market involving autonomous driving sector.
 Shares opened around 15% above their offer price on their market debut.

+In June 2025 Pony.ai was added to the Nasdaq Golden Dragon China Index.

-In March 2025, it was reported that Pony.ai was exploring a secondary listing on the Hong Kong Stock Exchange although the company stated it has no immediate plans.
+In November 2025, Pony.ai held a secondary listing on the Hong Kong Stock Exchange.